 Upon enrollment in a YMCA program, it is to be understood that all child care fees, tuition, and expenses are the responsibility of the guardian(s) enrolling in the program.
-All families enrolled in the program are subject to the same policies, including polices related to the payment of fees.
+All families enrolled in the program are subject to the same policies, including polices related to the payment of fees (late payment penalties, and withdrawal from the program, etc.)

 In the event that a third party (i.e. Social Services, Child Care Assistance program, employer-sponsored flexible benefit account, non-custodial parent or extended family member, etc.) is responsible for all or part of the fees due, the agreement is between the guardian enrolling the child and the third party only.
-The Duluth Area Family YMCA enters into the child care and payment agreement with the enrolling guardian(s) only.
+YMCA Child Care Services enters into the child care and payment agreement with the enrolling guardian(s) only.
 Under no circumstances will any family be permitted to attend the child care program without payment of tuition.